PhilippSchweizer/Seminar-Theorien-der-Rationalit-t/journal-theorien-der-rationalitaet.md

 3. Problem:

-> "Hence, so far as we treat the totality of acceptable scientiﬁc hypotheses as constituting a single holistic system, we also need a single set of logical principles." [@cohen1981, S. 318]
+> "Hence, so far as we treat the totality of acceptable scientific hypotheses as constituting a single holistic system, we also need a single set of logical principles." [@cohen1981a, S. 318]

 4. Problem: Weil logisch wahre Aussagen in allen logisch möglichen Welten wahr sein müssen, reichen die Beweise dieser Welt bei weitem nicht aus um solche Aussagen aufzustellen.

-> "On all the issues that are much discussed [among applied logicians] an implicit or explicit appeal to intuition provides some of the vital premises for the applied logician's argument." [@cohen1981, S. 318]
+> "On all the issues that are much discussed [among applied logicians] an implicit or explicit appeal to intuition provides some of the vital premises for the applied logician's argument." [@cohen1981a, S. 318]

 Zu diesem Zitat stellt sich mir einmal mehr die Frage, was dass mit Cohens Argument zu tun hat, wie dieser Umstand sein Argument stützen kann.

 ## Zweite Option: meta-mathematisches Theorem und seine Probleme, Ableitbarkeit zu fundieren.

-> "Any system in which rules of derivation are speciﬁed in formal terms is said to be “sound” if under some interpretation for the formalism of the system it can be proved that from true premises these rules lead only to true conclusions." [@cohen1981, S. 318f.]
+> "Any system in which rules of derivation are specified in formal terms is said to be “sound” if under some interpretation for the formalism of the system it can be proved that from true premises these rules lead only to true conclusions." [@cohen1981a, S. 318f.]

 - eine hilfreiche definition eines korrekten (sound) formalen systems, bzw. für dessen korrektheit: es ist korrekt wenn nach mindestens einer interpretation des formalismus des systems bewiesen werden kann, dass von wahren premissen nur wahre konklusionen folgen können.

-> "So it might seem as though, by thus using a semantic deﬁnition of logical consequence to check on a syntactic one, the rationality of a set of inferential rules could be established by experts in a metamathematical proof, without any recourse to intuitions other than those involved in the perception of the proof (Dummett 1978)."
+> "So it might seem as though, by thus using a semantic definition of logical consequence to check on a syntactic one, the rationality of a set of inferential rules could be established by experts in a metamathematical proof, without any recourse to intuitions other than those involved in the perception of the proof (Dummett 1978)."

 - Es scheine, als ob die rationalität eines Sets von Ableitungsregeln von Experten nachgewiesen werden kann, indem diese mit einer semantischen Definition von logischer Konsequenz eine syntaktische Definition logischer Konsequenz überprüfen ??? und das alles ohne bezug auf Intuitionen

-> "No reason is provided for supposing that the deductive liaisons of the logical particles of natural language can be mapped onto those of the connectives and quantiﬁers in the normal system that is proved to be sound." [@cohen1981, S. 319]
+> "No reason is provided for supposing that the deductive liaisons of the logical particles of natural language can be mapped onto those of the connectives and quantifiers in the normal system that is proved to be sound." [@cohen1981a, S. 319]

 - Hier kommt das Problem, dass er mit folgendem John-Mini-Rolls Beispiel untermauert: dass kein Grund gegeben wird (durch einen meta-mathematischen Beweis) anzunehmen, dass die logischen partikel natürlicher sprache auf die konnektoren und quantoren des formalen systems abgebildet werden können.

 Der Vergleich zwischen der formalen Equivalenz zweier logischen Formeln mit dem john-mini-rolls Beispiel.

-> "So we cannot avoid appealing to intuitions of inerential validity in order to determine the claim of an interpreted formal system to constitute a theory of deducibilty for everday reasoning." [@cohen1981, S. 319]
+> "So we cannot avoid appealing to intuitions of inerential validity in order to determine the claim of an interpreted formal system to constitute a theory of deducibilty for everday reasoning." [@cohen1981a, S. 319]

 - In diesem Zitat findet sich eine wichtige und gut fundierte Prämisse von Cohens Argument für rationale Kompetenz ...
 - eine Theorie der Ableitbarkeit für alltägliches Schlussfolgern